Terraform Best Practices: The 24 Practices You Should Adopt

 #21Pin your Terraform and provider versionAlways set required_providers version and Terraform required_version in the terraform{} configuration block.

-#22Validate your Terraform CodeAlways run the ‘terraform validate’ command while you are working on writing Terraform configuration files and make it a habit to identify and address problems as early as possible.
+#22Validate your Terraform CodeAlways run the ‘terraform validate’ command while you are working on writing Terraform configuration files.

 #23Use Checkov to analyze your Terraform codeYou should test your Terraform code just like you would any other piece of code hence a tool like Checkov is essential and recommended